 Talk to your doctor about all medications you are taking, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Dabrafenib may change how other medicines work, and certain combinations of medicine can cause side effects.3

 Dabrafenib can harm an unborn baby (during pregnancy) and should not be taken by women who are pregnant or are planning to become pregnant.
 Women who are able to become pregnant should use effective birth control during treatment with dabrafenib and for at least four months after the last dose of dabrafenib and trametinib.
-Hormonal birth control methods, like birth control pills, injections, or patches, may not work as well during treatment with dabrafenib, so another form of birth control should be used.1,3
+Hormonal birth control methods, like birth control pills, injections, or patches, may not work as well during treatment with dabrafenib, so another form of birth control should be used (patients should discuss appropriate birth control methods with their doctor).1,3

 It isn’t known if dabrafenib can pass into breast milk.
 Talk to your doctor if you are breastfeeding or plan to breastfeed.
 It is recommended that you do not breastfeed during treatment with dabrafenib and for at least four months after the last dose of dabrafenib and Mekinist.1,3

 Dabrafenib should only be used in adults, as it is not known if dabrafenib is safe or effective for use in children.3

 Dabrafenib comes in a capsule that is taken by mouth twice daily (in combination with trametinib for NSCLC).
 The medication should be taken at least one hour before or two hours after a meal.
 The two doses of medication should be taken approximately 12 hours apart.
 Patients should take their medication as prescribed by their doctor.
 Patients should talk to their doctor if they have any questions, or if they have questions regarding their dabrafenib (or trametinib) regimen.1

 For more information, read the full prescribing information for Taflinlar.